jonas-pueschel/NNacceleration4EARCG/README.md

 - Generates histograms of iteration differences, percentual iteration differences, runtime differenence and density approximation improvement between the classical, the neural-random and the neural-augmented algorithms.
 - Computes and mean and median differences.
 - Identifies cases where the neural-augmented approach over- and underperformed.
-- generates all the `tikz` figure plots also found in the paper
+- Generates all the `tikz` figure plots also found in the paper

 ## Play around with enhanced EARCG